PorcuBI

 Step 4 - Creating The Burndown Chart In Power BI

-The burndown chart in this article is based on the hours budget for a whole project.
-If the information is available, you could also create insights into project activities or, for example, employee performance.
-This, of course, all depend on the data available to you.
+The burndown chart in this article is based on the total hours budget for a project.
+If more detailed data is available, you can expand the insights to include project activities or even employee performance.

 Scroll to Top